 It's unclear whether this second root פאר (p'r II) actually exists and what it might mean.
 Perhaps it isn't even a separate root but rather a secondary nuance of this particular form of glorification.
+This nuance seems to suggest that glorification isn't merely about paying homage but rather a branching out or a diversification into a spectrum of manifestations.
 The derivations of this root (or the expressions of the previous root that can be grouped in this secondary cluster) are:

 - The feminine noun פארה (po'ra), meaning branch or twig, but always with the connotation of glory or pride.
 Another important word that means glory is כבד (kabed), which also means to give weight (even to make fat).
 Perhaps the particular kind of glory that is expressed in פאר (pa'ar) can be associated with the branching out of a tree (Ezekiel 31:5, Isaiah 10:33) or a vine (Ezekiel 17:6; compare with John 15:5).
 Remember the usage of the previous verb in the typically agricultural metaphors of Isaiah 60:21 and 61:3.